 Crime prevention information may be obtained at the 120 Precinct, located at 78 Richmond Terrace, Staten Island, NY.

 The following programs are offered at Career School of NY Inc. All programs offered at our school are Certificate programs.

-Program Name: Hairdressing/Cosmetology:
+Program Name: Cosmetology

-Objective: To train individuals for entry-level employment in the hairdressing/cosmetology industry.
+Objective: To train individuals for entry-level employment in the Cosmetology industry.